harness/terraform-provider-harness/docs/resources/platform_connector_azure_cloud_cost.md

 ### Required

-- `features_enabled` (Set of String) Which feature to enable among BILLING, OPTIMIZATION, VISIBILITY
+- `features_enabled` (Set of String) Indicates which feature to enable among Billing, Optimization, and Visibility.
 - `identifier` (String) Unique identifier of the resource.
 - `name` (String) Name of the resource.
 - `subscription_id` (String) Subsription id.